716-722 Main Street, Krellenberg Block, 1881

 Boy Scout Cabin:

-This rustic redwood cabin has served as a meeting place for the Boy Scouts of America since its construction in 1932.
+This rustic redwood cabin has served as a meeting place for the Boy Scouts of America since its construction in 1931.
 Dr. H.J.
 “Doc” Camp is credited with being the pioneer of the Boy Scout movement in Woodland.
 He organized community fundraising drives to develop the cabin.
-The cabin is owned by a nonprofit trust that is currently raising funds to address needed repairs on the building so it can continue to serve the next generation of Scouts.
-There are currently four Boy Scout Troops, one Venture Crew Explorer Unit, and two Cub Scout packs using the cabin.
+The cabin is owned by the Woodland Host Lions.
+A nonprofit trust set up by the Lions is dedicated to raising funds to address needed repairs on the building so it can continue to serve the next generation of Scouts.
+There are currently three Boy Scout Troops and two Cub Scout packs using the cabin.
+The cabin is also used by the local Order of the Arrow Chapter and Yolano District of Golden Empire Council for meetings and adult leader training.

 Elks Lodge No. 1299: